SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

   ![IOSTREAM LOG config](./resources/IOSTREAM_LOG_config.png)

+> **Note:**
-> **Note:** Ensure that the corresponding IOSTREAM component for your selected interface is installed.
+> 1. Ensure that the corresponding IOSTREAM component for your selected interface is installed.
-> **Note:** IOSTREAM LOG does not support UART.
+> 2. IOSTREAM LOG does not support UART.
 To use `printf` or `DEBUGOUT` with UART, please refer to the IOSTREAM USART example.

 **IOSTREAM usage in Si91x:**